gocaveman/tmeta/README.md

 err = b.ResultWithOneUpdate(b.MustUpdateByID(&theRecord).Exec())
 ```

 In this case `theRecord` was read earlier, some fields were modified and it's being updated now.
 If not exactly one record was updated, `ErrUpdateFailed` will be returned.
+You should not increment the version number, `UpdateByID` will do that for you (i.e. if you read version 6 from the db, you pass that 6 back into `UpdateByID` and it will do `UPDATE ...
+SET ... version = 7 ...
+WHERE ... version = 6 ...`)

 ## Convience Methods - Must..., Result... and Exec...